Affiliate links on Android Authority may earn us a commission. Learn more.

 The Fossil smartwatch app

-Since the interface on the Fossil Hybrid HR is so minimal, you’ll spend your time looking at fitness stats and customizing watch faces in the Fossil Smartwatches app.
-There isn’t a whole lot to do in this app, but I have to commend its intuitive and clean design.
+Since the Fossil Hybrid HR interface is so minimal, you’ll spend your time looking at fitness stats and customizing watch faces in the Fossil Smartwatches app.
+There isn’t a lot to do in this app, but I have to commend its intuitive and clean design.

 Fitness and health data is found on the first screen.
 There are Apple Watch-like activity rings at the top, showing your daily step count, active minutes, calories burned, and sleep.
 You can’t click on the rings to show more information, which I thought was a little odd.